TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

                       '254' => 'sysf.gif',
                       '255' => 'recycler.gif',
               ),
-              'dynamicConfigFile' => 'T3LIB:tbl_pages.php',
       )
    );

-This is found in file "t3lib/stddb/tables.php".
+This is found in file "typo3/sysext/core/Configuration/TCA/pages.php".
 Here are a few notes:

 - When pages are displayed in the backend, the "label" property indicates that you will see the content from the field named "title"